-was stated that all road workers in Cloughread " are all non-union men, with one ex- The Farmers' Column.
+was stated that all road workers in Cloughjordan are now Union men.
+This should The Farmers' Column.

 Cattle and Meat for the

 Continent,

 ception."

 In report of annual meeting of Cloughjor-

 Desperate Attack at Holy- Exciting Scenes in Thurles,

 Barrack Riddled - Mavellous Escapes.